The Rising Force: Black Female Entrepreneurs Shaping Days to Come

 Events that celebrate Black female entrepreneurs

-- Women Entrepreneurship Knowledge Hub (WEKH): Hosts events to see the achievements of Black women entrepreneurs in trade
+- Women Entrepreneurship Knowledge Hub (WEKH): Hosts events to recognize the achievements of Black women entrepreneurs in trade

 Media that celebrates Black female entrepreneurs